 Resurrecting the Hil-Top?

-One of the first projects in constructing a new drive-in will be moving the massive screen.
+One of the first projects in constructing a new drive-in was relocating the massive screen.
 Although it is no longer possible to

 rebuild the facility on its original site, the landowner has offered to donate the screen to the community.
 The massive 40x64 feet corrugated steel